asticode/go-gozzle/readme.md

         fmt.Println(fmt.Sprintf("Body %s for path %s", string(b), req.Path())
     })

+    // Add the request to the request set reqSet.AddRequest(r)

     // Execute the 2 requests asynchronously
     respSet := g.Exec(reqSet)

     // Process responses
-    for _, name := range respSet.Names() {
+    // The first request has not been sent because of the beforeHandler so only one response should be stored for _, name := range respSet.Names() {
         req := reqSet.GetRequest(name)
         resp := respSet.GetResponse(name)